 The third therapist speaks to her long and interested, she is extremely interested in her work and encourages Christine to do anything.
 Sometimes it is just about small thoughts, a step in the right direction that Christine might have already thought of.

-She should make the deflected "cry" of Edvard Munch and, at the time to paint this picture, understand how positive thinking gradually turns the brain, new nerve strands, gradually "friendlier rope team", out of grief.
+She should take on Edvard Munch's accursed "The Scream" and, by recreating this image herself, understand how positive thinking gradually reshapes the brain, new nerve pathways, little by little "friendlier alliances", out of grief.

-The fact that the human brain can be changed through such exercises has been scientifically proven today, and that the “scream” of Duster threatening to gentle landscape with whatever well -tuned people is certainly an incredibly exciting task.
+That the human brain can be changed through such exercises has now been scientifically proven, and to repeatedly change the “scream” from darkly threatening to a gentle landscape with people in whatever good mood is certainly an incredibly exciting task.

 Christine has already dealt a lot with Munch and replied that she would enjoy giving this poor person more happiness to this poor person, so to speak.